FourierIndustries-LLP/SSTuino_II_Core/README.md

 ## Contributing

-If you encounter any issues with this repository, please do not hesitate to open an issue.
+If you encounter any issues with this repository, please do not hesitate to open an issue on this repository's Issue Tracker.

 This was based on the awesome [MegaCoreX](https://github.com/MCUdude/MegaCoreX) made by [MCUdude](https://github.com/MCUdude) and is licensed as LGPL-2.1.